 - SQLite (default): Recommended for lightweight, single-server deployments.
 SQLite requires essentially no setup.

 - PostgreSQL: Best for production use, high availability, and multi-server deployments.
-Requires additional setup.
+Requires PostgreSQL 14.9 or higher.
 Prefect uses the

 Database migrations